 Continue reading »

-The Consumer Price Index (CPI) declined 0.1 percent from the prior month.
-All items in the CPI index have increased by three percent over the last twelve months.
+The Consumer Price Index (CPI) reported that the all items index increased 2.4 percent before season adjustment over the last twelve months.
 The Federal Reserve’s targeted annual inflation rate is two percent.

 Continue reading »